adarshx01/Nexus/README.md

 - Easy-to-use interface for quick navigation and response.

 ## Libraries Used
-- Next.js - Version X
+- Next.js
-- Firebase - Version Y
+- Firebase
-- Twilio - Version Z
+- Twilio
-- TensorFlow.js - Version A
+- TensorFlow.js
-- Gemimi - Version B
+- Gemimi

 ## Configuration
 1. Clone the repository.